ErickHigino24/Sketchware-Pro/README.md

 Bem vindo ao Sketchware Br

-## Faça um app
+## Make an app
-Com esse mod você pode criar apps facilmente sem esforço agora traduzido e modificado
+You can make apps using easy and functional blocks

 There are two build variants with different features: